discretize/discretize-guides/guides/cc-distribution/index.md

 <Boss name="LightAi" hideRotation>

-At 3200 Ai has the largest breakbar in fractals.
+At 3200, Ai has the largest defiance bar in fractals.
 Bear in mind the following values are the minimum you will want to CC with.
 Due to bar regen you typically will have to use more CC skills depending on how fast you break it.
 Slow CC is a massive help here.
-Like ensolyss this cc schedule should be adjusted to fit your groups DPS.
+Like Ensolyss this cc schedule should be adjusted to fit your groups DPS.
 Also if you want to go for faster times on this boss, replacing a <BuildLink build="Condi Firebrand" specialization="Firebrand"/> with a <BuildLink build="Condi Soulbeast" specialization="Soulbeast"/> will decrease your kill time.

 </Boss>